JakovTomasic/no-headache.nix/doc/configuring.md

 };
 ```

-For full config example, see `disk-images` example.
+For a full config example, see the `disk-images` example.

 ## nixos-config

 For everything else, use this option.
 The `nixos-config` option lets you define whatever standard NixOS configurations you'd like.
 You can search all NixOS options [here](https://search.nixos.org/options).
-The value of the option is attribute set with same syntax and options as standard NixOS configuration.nix file.
+The value of the option is an attribute set with the same syntax and options as a standard NixOS configuration.nix file.

-Note that there is default NixOS configuration located in `devshells/main/base-configuration.nix` file.
+Note that there is a default NixOS configuration located in the `devshells/main/base-configuration.nix` file.
 These `nixos-config` options overwrite or extend the ones defined there in the `base-configuration.nix` file.
-Don't change that file unless you know what you're doing (read [dev doc](./doc/dev.md) first).
+Don't change that file unless you know what you're doing (read the [dev doc](./doc/dev.md) first).

 Default: `{}`, empty attribute set.
 No additional options.